aduggleby/dragon/proj/SecurityServer/README.md

 Usage
 -----

+### Integration

 An example web application that uses the SecurityServer for authentication can be found in the Demo project.

 To integrate the SecurityServer:

 * Configure Windows Identity Foundation (see system.identityModel in the Web.config of the Demo project).
 * Specify the service for which the user should be authenticated: The Service ID needs to be added to all federation requests (see Demo.CustomAuthenticationModule and Demo.Controllers.HomeController::SignIn for custom requests).

+### Migration

+The migration of legacy users can be performed using the UserMigrationTest project.

+Just specify following connection strings in the App.config:

+* The legacy source database as WAV
+* The target database as Dragon

 Tests